nyreehinton/content-ops-starter/content/pages/blog/etf.md

 <div style="text-align: center">## Capital Group's ETF Product Launches & Data Strategy</div>

+The launch of Capital Group's first suite of Exchange-Traded Funds (ETFs) marked a monumental shift in the company’s product strategy, uniting its legacy of active management with the operational demands of ETF innovation.
+These products were engineered to deliver the benefits of intraday liquidity, transparency, and tax efficiency while maintaining the firm’s rigorous, research-driven investment strategies.
+The ETF offerings, which included the **Capital Group Dividend Growers ETF (CGDG)** and **Capital Group International Equity ETF (CGIE)**, aimed to provide tailored solutions for investors seeking growth, income, and diversification across equity and fixed-income markets.

 Over two years, Capital Group launched 21 ETFs, representing over $31 billion in sales – an impressive feat for a relatively new entrant in the ETF space.

 ```